cjohns95/Item-Price-Scraper-for-OSRS/README.md

 ### Installing

 Just place the python script and the CSV file in the same folder and you're good to go.

+### Deployment

+This script will run through all of the items currently in the game (as of 07/07/2018 that is 21853) and can be lengthy to complete.
+If you want it to take less time you can alter the script to only run through a certain range of item ids by changing the 0 on line 9 and the 21853 on line 10 to whichever range you would prefer.
+The data is output with the current day so that you may run it every day and have the opportunity to then perform analysis on the data by date.

 ## Authors